 With a placement stitch, you don’t necessarily need to mark your shoelaces for design placement.
-As long as you have an idea of the approximate distance from the tip of the shoelace to where you want your design to go, you should be good.
+As long as you know the approximate distance from the tip of the shoelace to where you want your design to go, you should be good.

 Add a layer of water-soluble stabilizer film to the top of the hoop, and place the hoop back in the machine.

 Stitch the design!

-If you’re able to fit two shoelaces into one hoop, you can stitch the other side of the lace in the same hoop as I did!
+If you can fit two shoelaces into one hoop, you can stitch the other side of the lace in the same hoop as I did!

 3. Clean Up